 A complaint about the book's sex scenes was lodged with the censorship board over a month ago.
 The complaint also claims that the novel advocates the procurement of an abortion or miscarriage, contrary to Irish censorship laws.

 On 13 June, MEPs voted in favour of 2 resolutions to set the EU Guidelines on the Promotion and Protection of Freedom of Religion or Belief, which explicitly mention the need to protect the rights of both believers and non-believers and oppose

 any attempt to criminalise freedom of expression on religious grounds.

 2011/2081(INI) ), focusing on press freedom: Recognizes that governments have the primary responsibility for guaranteeing and protecting freedom of the press and media.
 The resolution also points out that governments also have the

 primary responsibility for hampering freedom of the press and media and, in the worst cases, are increasingly resorting to legal pressures in order to restrict that freedom, e.g. through the abuse of anti-terrorism or

 anti-extremism legislation and laws on national security, treason or subversion.
 The EP endorses a balance between the concerns of national security and press freedom.
 The resolution goes further to deplore the fact that journalists are frequently wounded or murdered or are being subjected to serious abuses throughout the world, often with impunity,

 The second resolution (

-discrimination, but goes further to emphasize that particular attention should be paid to the situation of those who change their religion or belief, as in practice they are subject in a number of countries to social pressure, intimidation or
+violence and discrimination, but goes further to emphasize that particular attention should be paid to the situation of those who change their religion or belief, as in practice they are subject in a number of countries to social pressure,

 Behind the Candelabra is a 2013 USA biography drama by Steven Soderbergh.